 But there’s one major drawback to these kinds of modifications: they’re likely to increase the cost of your car insurance.

 When insurers set the price of car insurance policies, they take a number of factors into account.
 This includes the value of the car they’re covering, its likelihood of being involved in an accident, and its risk of being stolen.

 Modifications can have a significant impact on some of these factors.

 For example, improvements to your car’s appearance can increase its appeal to thieves.
 And the higher your insurer considers the risk of theft to be, the higher your premiums will be.

-Similarly, if your car is more powerful than the standard model, an insurance company will often consider it more likely to be involved in an accident, and suffer more expensive damage.
+Similarly, if performance modifications you make to your car make it more powerful than the standard model, an insurance company will often consider it more likely to be involved in an accident, and suffer more expensive damage.
 In both cases, the cost of cover will be increased.